How to Use the Calculator

 Open a Retirement Account

-Any money contributed towards your RRSP can be deducted from your income taxes the year you contribute it.
+Any money contributed towards the best RRSPs can be deducted from your income taxes the year you contribute it.
 This provides you with a tax break that year.
 You won’t have to pay taxes on the money until you withdraw it, so you can withdraw it when your income is lower, and you’ll be paying fewer taxes anyway.
 An RRSP thus helps Canadians of any age save for their retirement.
+You can save even more using RRIF which has lower withdrawal taxes.

 You should also contribute to a group retirement savings plan (GRSP) if you have access to one from your employer.
 Employers typically match a portion of your contribution, so you will end up saving even more.